civican/legisinfo/42-1/bills/C-6/bill_text.md

   **(12)** Subsection 5(3) of the Act is amended by adding "and" at the end of paragraph (b) and by repealing paragraph (b.1).

+  **(13)** Section 5 of the Act is amended by adding the following after subsection (3):

+    **(3.1)** For the purposes of this section, if an applicant for citizenship is a disabled person, the Minister shall take into consideration the measures that are reasonable to accommodate the needs of that person.

+  **(14)** Subsection 5(4) of the Act is replaced by the following:

+    **(4)** Despite any other provision of this Act, the Minister may, in his or her discretion, grant citizenship to any person to alleviate cases of statelessness or of special and unusual hardship or to reward services of an exceptional value to Canada.

 ### Section 2

 Subsections 9(2.1) and (2.2) of the Act are replaced by the following: